ankitrajput77/kaggle_notebooks/README.md

 # kaggle_notebooks
-A kaggle Notebook repo , where i can store my favourite notebbok from kaggle which are issued by me and others.
+A kaggle Notebook repo, where I store my favourite notebooks from kaggle, issued by me and others.